shieldproject/shield/README.md

 CREATE TABLE tasks (
   uuid      UUID PRIMARY KEY,
-  owner     TEXT, -- who owns / started this task? op        TEXT, -- name of the operation to run, i.e. 'backup' or 'restore'
+  owner     TEXT, -- who owns / started this task? op        TEXT NOT NULL, -- name of the operation to run, i.e. 'backup' or 'restore'

   job_uuid      UUID,
   archive_uuid  UUID,
   target_uuid   UUID,

-  status       status, -- current status of the task requested_at timestamp without time zone, -- when the task was _created_ started_at   timestamp without time zone, -- when the task actually started stopped_at   timestamp without time zone, -- when the task completed (or was cancelled)
+  status       status, -- current status of the task requested_at INTEGER NOT NULL, -- when the task was _created_ started_at   INTEGER, -- when the task actually started stopped_at   INTEGER, -- when the task completed (or was cancelled)

-  log       TEXT, -- log of task activity debug     TEXT, -- more verbose logs, for troubleshooting ex post facto.
+  log       TEXT -- log of task activity
 );
 ```